danintel/sawtooth-faq/glossary.rst

 Gossip
     A decentralized message broadcast mechanism that uses forwarding to random peers (Sawtooth Validator nodes) Hyperledger
-    A family of distributed ledgers sponsored by The Linux Foundation, including Sawtooth IAS
+    "Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
+It is a global collaboration, hosted by The Linux Foundation."
+See: https://www.hyperledger.org/
+IAS
     Intel Attestation Server.
 Used to authenticate PoET SGX keys; runs in public Internet at https://as.sgx.trustedservices.intel.com/
 In State